Caption: An animation of a sinusoidal wave propagating to the right at an unspecified phase velocity relative to an unspecified medium.

 The phase velocity (without qualification) is set just by the properties of the medium.

-If one qualifies phase velocity by saying the phase velocity relative to the an observer moving relative to the medium in the direction of wave propagation, then that phase velocity also depends on the observer's velocity in the the direction of wave propagation.
+If one qualifies phase velocity by saying the observer-frame phase velocity then that phase velocity also depends on the observer's velocity in the direction of wave propagation.
+The formula for the cognoscenti is

 For reference note:

-Note that in astro jargon a blueshift is often considered a NEGATIVE redshift.
+Note, in astro jargon a blueshift is often considered a negative redshift.

 There is NO Doppler effect for transverse motion: i.e., motion perpendicular to the line-of-sight.